Spiral Antidepressant Withdrawal Field Guide

 Discussing the Decision to Stop

-Review Treatment History
+Review Your Treatment History

-Acknowledge Fears and Hopes
+Acknowledge Your Fears and Hopes

-Ensure Mutual Decision
+Ensure a Mutual Decision

-Document the Decision
+Document Your Decision

 Timing and Readiness

-Current Life Context
+Your Current Life Context

 Medication Factors